rmathew1992/olinjs-6-hw/README.md

 ### Twitter Bootstrap

 We're not gonna teach you this!
 But literally every site on the Internet (statistically) uses Twitter Bootstrap, so it's worth mentioning.
-Go to [http://bootstrapcdn.com/](Bootstrap CDN) and copy these lines and add them to your `layout.jade`:
+Go to [Bootstrap CDN](http://bootstrapcdn.com/) and copy these lines and add them to your `layout.jade`:

 ```
 link(href="//netdna.bootstrapcdn.com/twitter-bootstrap/2.3.0/css/bootstrap-combined.min.css", rel="stylesheet")